navarroaxel/navarroaxel.github.io/blog/well-known-change-password.md

 ## Conclusion

-We can programmatically advertise where a user can change their password, improving the **security** and **usability** of a website which require authentication.
+We can programmatically advertise where a user can change its password, improving the **security** and **usability** of a website that requires authentication.

-Then create a semantic HTML form for change passwords and the password manager tool will make the rest.
+Now you can create a semantic HTML form for change passwords and the password manager tool will make the rest.